Native American languages

 Pit River author.
 Two good books for kids on California Indians in general

 a more in-depth book for older readers is Tribes of California.

-You can also browse through our recommendations of Indian books in general.
+You can also browse through our recommendations of the best Native American books

 How do I cite your website in my bibliography?